-Honestly, after I saw the seamless boyleg pair, I didn’t expect to like these.
-I’m not sure why either.
+Honestly, after I saw the seamless boyleg pair, I didn’t expect to like them.
+I’m not sure why, either.
 However, I really really like the Modibodi Classic Boyleg, and sizing up one size was PERFECT!

 These are probably the lightest pair and felt almost like regular underwear when wearing them.